 Even if you do not want a "Cancel for Any Reason" policy, we strongly recommend considering a more traditional trip interruption policy with a quarantine benefit.
 A trip interuption policy may also be used to cover unexpected expenses, including those associated with having to extend your travel if you test positive for COVID and are not able to return to the United States as originally scheduled.

-Please remember that UofSC cannot refund you for any fees you pay to your program or for quarantine or testing costs.
+Please remember that USC cannot refund you for any fees you pay to your program or for quarantine or testing costs.

-That said, UofSC has successfully supported hundreds of students who have embarked on education abroad experiences from Spring 2021 and through the 2021-2022 academic year.
-Their experiences may have looked a little different, but have still been valuable and positive.
+That said, USC has successfully supported nearly 2000 students studying abroad since Fall 2021.
+Their experiences may have looked a little different at times, but have still been valuable and positive.

 As of 6/14/2022, international travelers entering the United States do not need to show proof of a negative result or documentation of recovery.